Abstract or Introduction

-When James Augustine Joyce died in Zürich in 1941, he left behind a rich legacy of literary masterpieces.
-The most popular among his works, “A Portrait of the Artist as a Young Man”, and “Ulysses”, all of which are distinguished by the use of not only highly sophisticated language, but also a profound linguistic dyeing, are today considered invaluable classics of English literature.
-Though his talent for words was not fully appreciated to this extent in his day, yet he was known for being a gifted writer with excellent narrative abilities.
+Though James Joyce's talent for words was not fully appreciated in his day, yet he was known for being a gifted writer with excellent narrative abilities.
 Literature experts agree that these skills were mainly shaped during the creation of “Dubliners”, a volume of more comprehensible short stories published in 1914.

-The genius of this collection revolving round the, in some ways, ill-fated lower middle class life in early 20th century Dublin is undoubtedly the lively description of the individual characters contained therein.
-It is no secret that Joyce accomplished his detailed characterizations by using actual friends and acquaintances as well as enemies as models for his characters.
+The genius of this collection revolving round the ill-fated lower middle class life in early 20th century Dublin is the lively description of the individual characters contained therein.
+Joyce accomplished these detailed characterizations by mainly using actual friends and acquaintances as well as enemies as models for his characters.

-“A Painful Case”, the probably “most sophisticated and complex ‘Dubliners’ story” (Sexton:36) is no exception—the more so, as it bears very distinct resemblance to actual events in the life of the author.
-Therefore, this paper boldly assumes that James Joyce himself served as a model for the main character of the story, James Duffy, and further contends that the story is in reality a glimpse at Joyce’s relationship to his future wife Nora Barnacle through a distorting mirror.
+In “A Painful Case”, the “most sophisticated and complex ‘Dubliners’ story” (Adam Sexton), it is apparent that James Joyce himself serves as a blueprint for the main character of the story, James Duffy.
+Accordingly, this written work contends that "A Painful Case" is in reality a glimpse at Joyce’s own personal life, and more particularly at the relationship to his future wife Nora Barnacle.

 - Quote paper

 - Josef Akebrand (Author), 2008, Analysis of James Joyce's "A Painful Case", Munich, GRIN Verlag, https://www.grin.com/document/112281